dantheman0207/books-api/README.md

 RESTful API for taking notes on books

 ## API
-All resources can be accessed at base URL '/api/'
-Each resource can be created, read, updated, and deleted.
+Each resource can be created, read, updated, and deleted with the right HTTP VERB.
 Each resource is assigned a unique ID when created.
-I used [sequelize](sequelizejs.com) ORM to abstract across databases.
+I used [sequelize](sequelizejs.com) ORM to abstract the data model across databases.
-The data types used to define each resource are [here](http://docs.sequelizejs.com/en/latest/api/datatypes)
+The data types used in the resource definitions are [here](http://docs.sequelizejs.com/en/latest/api/datatypes)

-HTTP POST = Create

-HTTP GET = Read

-HTTP PUT = Update

-HTTP DELETE = Delete

 ### Users
-Users can be accessed at '/user/[USER_ID]'
+Users can be accessed at '/api/user/[USER_ID]'

 	User = {
 		username: STRING,